-FAQ on Fredericksburg
+FAQs on Fredericksburg

 Founded in 1846, Fredericksburg was named after Prince Frederick of Prussia by Baron Otfied Hans von Meusebach.
 After arriving in New Braunfels in 1845, Meusebach set out to select a second settlement of land and decided on what is now known as Fredericksburg.
 He purchased 10,000 acres on credit and allotted each settle one town lot and 10 acres of farmland.
 Farmland homes were built with stone and rocks and referred as “Sonntag Haus’ or “Sunday House.”
 A Sunday House had one room downstairs, a sleeping loft upstairs with an outdoor stairway to get from one room to the other, front porches, and gingerbread lace trim.
 German immigrants sat on their porches and socialized with neighbors on Sunday afternoons before handing back to their farms, hence, the name “Sunday House.”
 Sunday house homes and beautiful sone and rock farmhouses in Fredericksburg have been preserved.

-Why are the streets so wide in Fredericksburg you might ask.
-Well, back in the day the, streets were designed to be wide enough so oxen carts could be turned around.
+Back in the day the, streets were designed to be wide enough so oxen carts could be turned around.

 Back in the day, the Lions Club took on the project of giving all the streets names and purchased and installed street signs.
 It was then that it was decided to name the streets running north and south across Main to spell out words.
 Starting at Courthouse Square, all of the streets crossing Main to the east were named so that their first letters would spell out “All Welcome” – Adams, Llano, Lincoln, Washington, Elk, Lee, Columbus, Olive, Mesquite, and Eagle.
 Traveling west from the Courthouse Square, the streets spell out “Come Back” – street names are Crockett, Orange, Milam, Edison, Bowie, Acorn, Cherry, and Kay.
 Many of the streets found throughout the city are named in honor of trees – Mesquite, Cherry, Cottonwood, Hackberry, Liveoak, Mulberry, Apple, Orange, Plum, Pear, Pecan, Poplar, Spruce, Sycamore, and Walnut.
 Naturally, there is a street named peach, in honor of the county’s most popular and prolific fruit.